f5devcentral/f5-agility-labs-nginx/docs/class5/module3/recap.rst

 - Deployed NGINX App Protect using a CI/CD pipeline
 - Reviewed the NGINX Plus and Grafana dashboards

-Please continue to the additional modules in this lab.
+Please close your SSH, Terminal and VS Code application windows in the RDP session.

+This concludes this portion of the lab.